 Beautiful minarets are installed on four corners of the Magnet.
 The tomb is interpreted by Marble and it has been glazed with acute, logor, sapphire, coral, and other precious stones.
 On the right to the left, the 99 names of Allah Almighty were written.

 This building was very damaged in the Sikh covenant.
 Sikh took the white marble Amritsar.
 Similarly, precious gems used in the pillars and decorations of the building were also removed by the Sikhs.
 However, this building also looks precious today.
+Many tourists come and visit this historic and beautiful tome of Jahangir in Lahore.

 The part of the magnitude where the Emperor is buried by Nuruldin Jehangir, a high-fluctuated.
 Is the same way to enter inside.
 There are several marble trains on the mausoleum, which also keep the hall in the warm weather as well as the hedgehog.
 In the limits of Jahangir’s grave, there is a beautiful mosque was built.
 In this magnitude, so many buildings here were also constructed.